Orchestre Révolutionnaire et Romantique

 Founded in 1989 by Sir John Eliot Gardiner, the Orchestre Révolutionnaire et Romantique (ORR) aims to bring the stylistic fidelity and intensity of expression of the renowned English Baroque Soloists to the music of the 19th and early 20th centuries.

 Other critically acclaimed initiatives have included a project entitled “Schumann Revealed” given at the Barbican, including recordings of the complete Schumann symphonies and “Das Paradies und die Peri”.
-In 2007/8 “Brahms: Roots and Memory” given at the Salle Pleyel and the Royal Festival Hall, setting Brahms’ four symphonies in the context of his most significant choral works and music of the 16th to 19th centuries that Brahms himself transcribed and conducted.
-Operas by Weber (“Oberon” and “Le Freyschütz”), Bizet (“Carmen”), Chabrier (“L’Étoile”), Verdi (“Falstaff”) and Debussy (“Pelléas et Mélisande”) have also been performed in new productions in France, Italy and London.
+The ORR has performed operas by Carl Maria von Weber (“Oberon” and “Der Freischütz”), Georges Bizet (“Carmen”), Emmanuel Chabrier (“L’Etoile”), Giuseppe Verdi (“Falstaff”) and Claude Debussy (“Pelléas et Mélisande”) in new productions in France, Italy and London.

-Since 2015, the ORR has again focussed on Hector Berlioz, performing his “Symphony Fantastique” at the BBC Proms 2015, followed by performances of “Lélio” and “Symphony Fantastique” at the Edinburgh International Festival and Festival.
-In 2016, the ORR returned to the Proms with Berlioz’s “Roméo et Juliette” (as part of Shakespeare 400), before touring a programme of Beethoven, Schubert and Brahms with acclaimed concert pianist Kristian Bezuidenhout.
-In 2017, the Orchestra once again returned to the music of Berlioz via performances of his monumental “La Damnation de Faust”.
+Since 2015, the ORR has again focused on Berlioz, performing his “Symphonie fantastique” at the BBC Proms, followed by performances of “Lélio” and “Symphonie fantastique” at the Edinburgh International Festival and Festival Berlioz.
+In 2016, the ORR returned to the Proms with Berlioz’s “Roméo et Juliette” (as part of Shakespeare 400), before touring a programme of Ludwig van Beethoven, Franz Schubert and Johannes Brahms with acclaimed concert pianist Kristian Bezuidenhout.
+In 2017, the Orchestra once again returned to the music of Berlioz via performances of his monumental “La damnation de Faust”.

-2018 saw a renewed commitment to Berlioz’s music, with an extensive tour of his major symphonic works (including “Harold in Italy”, “Lélio” and “Symphonie Fantastique”) across Europe and the United States, the highlight of which was undoubtedly an appearance at the BBC Proms with star mezzo soprano Joyce DiDonato, amongst concerts in Europe and in the United States.
-As well as Berlioz, the ORR also gave several performances of Verdi’s monumental Requiem with the MontDas everdi Choir in a critically-acclaimed European tour.
+2018 saw a continued commitment to the music of Berlioz, with an extensive tour of his major symphonic works (including “Harold in Italy”, “Lélio” and “Symphonie fantastique”), the highlight of which was undoubtedly an appearance at the BBC Proms with star mezzo-soprano Joyce DiDonato, amongst concerts in Europe and in the United States.
+As well as Berlioz, the ORR also gave several performances of Verdi’s monumental “Requiem” with the Monteverdi Choir in a critically-acclaimed European tour.

 The Orchestre Révolutionnaire et Romantique is under the patronage of HRH The Prince of Wales.